michaelkc/michaelkc.github.io/_posts/2025-01-06-interesting-stuff-i-found.markdown

 Cool stuff, very approachable.
 But still a huge problem that the models cannot be trusted to not go haywire.
 Lots of innovation going on in this space, maybe someone will come up with a good enough solution...

 [https://blog.darrenjrobinson.com/an-entra-id-ai-agent-using-powershell/](https://blog.darrenjrobinson.com/an-entra-id-ai-agent-using-powershell/)

+### Nullables for testing
+[Nullables](https://www.jamesshore.com/v2/projects/nullables) presents an alternative approach to slow end to end tests, or brittle Mock-based tests which constrains refactoring and often end up testing too little to be representative of actual behaviour.

+I second his analysis of the issues with end to end and mock-heavy tests, and i like the use of a consistent pattern language.

+For me the issue is not so much including stub code in production as it is going from DI to instantiating dependencies inline (with Nullable propagation).

+Would love to try out this approach and/or go through the [free course](https://www.jamesshore.com/v2/courses/testing-without-mocks), if time permits.